Sensory Stories Provide Parties for Children and Young People with Disabilities and Behavioural Issues

 This post has been written by Rachel at Sensory Stories.
 Children’s parties are often associated with excitement, laughter, screaming, balloons, games and lots of sugar!
 This ordinary idea of a party doesn’t always engage all children.
 And we at Sensory Stories, want to engage and empower all of our party guests.

 Sensory Stories is a partnership between us (Rachel and Natasha).
-We are 2 professional actors, who have both worked in the industry for 10 years.
+We are two professional actors, who have both worked in the industry for ten years.
 Between us we have worked in film, television and theatre.

 Alongside our acting careers we have trained and worked as Youth Workers and TAs, focusing on children and young people with SEN